plasmo-dev/Plasmo.jl/docs/src/index.md

 ### Create an OptiGraph

-The following command will create an `OptiGraph` model:
+The following command will create an `OptiGraph` model.
+We also see the printed output which denotes the number of optinodes, linking constraints, and subgraphs within the `OptiGraph`.
 ```jldoctest quickstart_example
 julia> graph = OptiGraph()
 OptiGraph: